 There was little hesitation in choosing the first place.
 The pathos and suspense in this story are arresting and clearly deserving of the highest award.”

-You can read the whole story, plus an interview with me, at the Midnight Echo website, official magazine of the Australian Horror Writers Association.
+You can read an interview with me, which originally appeared on the Midnight Echo website, official magazine of the Australian Horror Writers Association.

 Here’s a sample:

 “The crack in the window let in the ghosts.
 They came with the night breeze, whistling their mourning songs and carrying with them the stink of rotten water that lay across the paddocks, down past the crooked fence that bent and bowed where the earth had sunk away to let the sea creep closer.
 Where the salt ate the grass brown, then grey, before the water swallowed it up.

 Morgan didn’t fear the ghosts, not anymore.
 They didn’t eat much, no more than thin slices of his soul like dry skin flaking away, the used and barren parts, the brittle things that were no longer any use to him.
 Memories of bone and blood and heart, of lost things forgotten.
 People, mostly, from days when there were no ghosts, no rotten sea, no creeping death and the things that lurched up from the water under night’s shadow to feed.